zenjyn/wineflix/README.md

 Refactor the HTML and CSS in `frontend/App.vue` to use components.

 * Your solution should have over 10 components
-* Replace all hard-coded data with the data below
+* Replace all hard-coded data with the dynamic data below

 ## Data